Bilsam Sky Walker II

 The Bilsam Sky Walker II is a Polish powered parachute designed and produced by Bilsam Aviation of Poznań.
 The aircraft is supplied as a complete ready-to-fly-aircraft.

-The manufacturer's website is non-functional and has been so since about 2008, so it is not clear if the company is still in business.

 Design and development

 The Sky Walker II is very different from the company's Sky Walker I and was designed to comply with the Fédération Aéronautique Internationale microlight category, including the category's maximum gross weight of 450 kg.
 The aircraft has a maximum gross weight of 400 kg.
 It features a 50 m2 parachute-style wing, two-seats-in-side-by-side configuration, tricycle landing gear and a single 60 hp Bilsam TNA 625 four stroke engine in pusher configuration.

 The aircraft carriage is built from a combination of composite material and steel tubing.
 In flight steering is accomplished via foot pedals that actuate the canopy brakes, creating roll and yaw.
 Unusually for this class of aircraft, the Sky Walker II has an enclosed cockpit.
 A variety of wings can be fitted.

 The aircraft has an empty weight of 155 kg and a gross weight of 400 kg, giving a useful load of 245 kg.
 With full fuel of 40 L the payload for crew and baggage is 216 kg.